 Ironically, its legacy is evidenced by the fact that, today, public television no longer seems quite so starkly different.
 Formats pioneered on public television, as well as some of its subjects, have been adopted by commercial networks.
 Another distinguishing feature has been that public television programs run without advertising.
 But these days, when subscription streaming services also offer content without breaks, that distinction has become less overt (if not less important).
 And yet, the presence or absence of commercial advertising isn’t the whole story.

 Gallery: Selected TV Shows Developed with Foundation Support

 At its core, public television has a different mandate than commercial broadcasting.
 Public television is defined by its commitment to present a diversity of perspectives and serve a variety of audiences without regard for profit.
 The Public Broadcasting Service (PBS) describes itself as “treating audiences as citizens, not simply consumers.”

-How Much Does It Cost to Do Your Best?
+Origin Story: How Much Does It Cost to Do Your Best?

-As Fred Friendly, president of CBS News until 1966 and broadcast consultant to the Ford Foundation from 1966-1980, put it, “television makes so much money doing its worst that it can’t afford to do its best.”Remarks by Fred Friendly on Public Television Station WTTW, Chicago, January 15, 1970.
+As Fred Friendly, president of CBS News until 1966 and then the broadcast consultant to the Ford Foundation from 1966-1980, put it, “television makes so much money doing its worst that it can’t afford to do its best.”Remarks by Fred Friendly on Public Television Station WTTW, Chicago, January 15, 1970.
 Ford Foundation Records, Catalogued Reports FA739C, Report #01889, RAC.

 Building a Non-Profit Network

-Ford Foundation money helped set up public stations, create a distribution network, provide technical training, and underwrite specific programs.
-By the time Ford concluded its public television grantmaking in 1973, it had spent $268 million on public broadcasting.
-In 2020 dollars, that would be roughly $1.6 billion.
+The lion’s share of non-commercial television funding came from the Ford Foundation.
+Ford Foundation money established public stations, created a distribution network, provided technical training programs, and underwrote specific programs.
+By the time Ford concluded its public television grantmaking in 1973, it had spent $268 million on public broadcasting (roughly $1.6 billion in 2020 dollars).

 A Revolution in Representation